FakeSloth/buma/docs/setup.md

 -----

 We will used bower to manage frontend dependencies like bootstrap.
-First, use `bower init` to generate a `bower.json` file.
+First, we used `bower init` to generate a `bower.json` file.
 This is similar to the `package.json` where it contains the dependencies' name and it's version.
+Then, we created a file called `.bowerrc`.
 The `.bowerrc` is to specify where we want the dependencies installed.
 In this case, we want it installed in the `public` folder.
 Bower creates a folder called `bower_compontents` that contains all our dependencies.

 The first dependency we are going to installed is `bootstrap` using the command  `bower install bootstrap --save`.
 The `--save` is to specify saving